Ma-Pe-Ma/Lode-Runner-2020/ReadMe.md

 At line 5 you have to add the LR_INCLUDE_DIR macro which is the path to the location where the aforementioned libraries' headers + the glad.c source file are located.

 Similarly, at line 6 you have specify the LR_LIB_DIR macro which is the path to the location where the libraries' static lib files are located.<br>
-And of course, the libraries' proper dll-s are needed to put in the built executable's folder.
+And of course, the libraries' proper dll-s are needed to be put in the built executable's folder.

 ## Controls:
 The game uses XInput API for controller handling.